BIO

 with the support of Homesession and Institut Ramon Llull

-Licenza, Italy, September and November 2022
+Licenza, Italy, September - November 2022

 Shortlisted for Barbara Weil Award